What Should You Not Say to Your Insurance Company After an Accident?

 Offering Specific Advice

 One way a lawyer can assist you is by offering practical advice regarding every aspect of your claim.
-Lawyers are familiar with how accident and injury claims typically resolve and can offer practical advice that protects your best interests.
+Injury lawyers are familiar with how car accident claims are typically resolved and can offer practical advice that protects your best interests.

-Lawyers can advise you on how to proceed once your claim is in progress, including how to conduct yourself on social media and what actions to avoid during your process.
+Lawyers who are experienced in car accidents can advise you on how to proceed once your claim is in progress, including how to conduct yourself on social media and what actions to avoid during your process.

 Limiting Communication